-OFFICE OF THE GOVERNOR — News Release — Governor Ige receives affordable rental housing report-ten year planPosted on Jul 27, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige receives affordable rental housing report-ten year planPosted on Jul 27, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – The Special Action Team on Affordable Rental Housing presented Gov. David Ige with its recommendations on how to meet the state’s goal of creating at least 22,500 affordable rental housing units by 2026.
 The team was created by the State Legislature (Act 127) in 2016.

 “From day one – my administration’s top priority has been to build homes to meet the needs of our average family in Hawai‘i.
 Thanks to the diligent work of the Special Action Team, legislators, local and state agencies, and developers will be equipped with the most up-to-date insights on how to make Hawai‘i a more affordable place to live,” said Gov. Ige.